PMANet: Malicious URL detection via post-trained language model guided multi-level feature attention network

-We utilize the pretrained CharBERT model \cite{ma2020charbert} as our backbone network, primarily for its ability to focus on both subword and character-level features simultaneously.
-CharBERT is an enhancement of the BERT model, incorporating the Transformer architecture with a novel dual-channel framework.
-This framework is specifically designed to capture information at both the subword and character levels.
-The key advancements in CharBERT consist of two main components: (1) the Character Embedding Module, which encodes character sequences derived from input tokens, and (2) the Heterogeneous Interaction Module, which facilitates the integration and encoding of these character sequences.
-This structure enables the model to merge and process information from both channels, creating unique and independent representations for each type of input.
+Here, we describe PMANet, including its backbone architecture and the three integrated feature modules that augment the network, as shown in Figure~\ref{fig:your_label}.

-In the character embedding module of CharBERT, we generate token-level embeddings by integrating character-level information into the input sentences.
-This process involves encoding both the individual characters and the subword units, using a dual-channel architecture that fuses these representations to form a comprehensive, character-aware embedding for each token.
-To construct contextual character embeddings, a bidirectional Gated Recurrent Unit (BiGRU) layer is employed.
-The BiGRU operates by utilizing two distinct recurrent layers, combining the hidden layer state from both the forward and backward orientations \cite{deng2019sequence}.
-The architecture diagram of the BiGRU is illustrated in Figure \ref{fig:architecture}.
+\textbf{Backbone Network:} We use the pre-trained CharBERT \cite{ma2020charbert} as our backbone network, which features a dual-channel framework designed to capture information at both the subword and character levels.
+It consists of two main module: (1) the Character Embedding (CM) Module, which encodes character sequences derived from input tokens, and (2) the Heterogeneous Interaction (HI) Module, which facilitates model to merge and process information effectively from both channels.

-Considering a time window size of $d$ for the input time series, the forward GRU takes $f_t(t=1,2,..,d)$ as its input.
-Following the forward iteration, the hidden layer's forward output sequence is represented as shown in Eq.(1):
+The CM module comprises a two-layer bidirectional Gated Recurrent Unit (GRU) network\cite{deng2019sequence}, which integrates hidden layer states from both forward and backward directions to generate context-aware character embeddings.
+The architecture diagram of the BiGRU is illustrated in Figure \ref{fig:architecture}. {Given an input sequence $f_t (t=1,2,\ldots,d)$ with a window size of $d$, where $f_t$ represents the input feature vector at time step $t$, the forward GRU processes this sequence.} The resulting forward output sequence of the hidden layer is then depicted by Eq.(1):

-where $\overset{\xrightarrow{ }}{GRU}$ represents the mapping relationship of the forward GRU.
-Similarly, for the input of the backward GRU, the backward output is illustrated in Eq.(2):
+{where $\overset{\xrightarrow{ }}{GRU}$ represents the mapping relationship of the forward GRU, and $\overset{\xrightarrow{}}{h_t}$ is the forward hidden state at time step $t$.} Similarly, for the input of the backward GRU, the backward output is illustrated in Eq.(2):